MACNA Terms & Conditions

 PO Box 105603 #18350

 Installation of Exhibits:

-Set up will be allowed starting on September 5, 2018 for undraped 20×20 or larger booths and will continue through September 6, 2018.
-All work must be completed prior to 11:30pm September 6, 2018.
-Set up will continue the following morning September 7, 2018, starting at 7:00am.
-All exhibits must be set up by 10:00am on September 7th.
+Set up will be allowed starting on August 28, 2019 for booth on the right one third of the show floor, and will continue for everyone else on August 29, 2019.
+All work must be completed prior to 11:30pm August 29, 2019.
+Set up will continue the following morning August 30, 2019, starting at 7:00am.
+All exhibits must be set up by 10:00am on August 30.
 No exhibit may be erected after the event opens to MACNA attendees.
 It is the responsibility of the exhibitor to see that all materials are delivered to the exhibit hall by the specified deadline.